Brotizolam: Pharmacology

+Society and culture

 Abuse

 Brotizolam is a drug with a potential for abuse.
 Drug misuse is defined as taking the drug to achieve a 'high', or continuing to take the drug in the long term against medical advice.

 Abuse of brotizolam, although not widespread, was a problem in Hong Kong back in the late 1980s and 1990s.
 To control benzodiazepine abuse in Hong Kong, the Government's Pharmacy and Poisons Board reclassified benzodiazepines as Dangerous Drugs in October 1990.
 Apart from formal prescriptions, detailed records were then required for the supply and dispensing of these drugs.
 These regulations were applied initially only to brotizolam, triazolam and flunitrazepam as they were the major benzodiazepines of abuse.
-The impact of these regulatory changes on benzodiazepine use has been studied by analyzing the sales patterns of seven benzodiazepines between 1990–1993.
+The impact of these regulatory changes on benzodiazepine use has been studied by analyzing the sales patterns of seven benzodiazepines between 1990 and 1993.
 In 1991, the sales of flunitrazepam and triazolam fell, but the sales of five unrestricted benzodiazepines increased.
 Particular problems arose with the trafficking and abuse of nimetazepam and the abuse of temazepam within that same year in 1991.
 The regulations that were originally only applied to brotizolam, triazolam and flunitrazepam were now being extended to include all benzodiazepines by January 1992.
 A regulation requiring the use of proper prescriptions and detailed records for the supply and dispensing of benzodiazepines, appears to have curbed, at least partially, their abuse in Hong Kong.
 There are still some problems with temazepam, nimetazepam, triazolam, and brotizolam, but they are not major.